liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/02-getting-started.markdown

     environment.
 The following service is available:

     **Liferay Instance Activation:** Enabling this lets LCS activate any
-    @product@ instances that connect to the environment.
+    @sharepoint@ instances that connect to the environment.
 If you disable this service, you must activate via an XML file from Liferay support, and such instances must run version 5.0.0 or newer of the LCS client app.